djipco/webmidi/website/api/classes/Utilities.md

 **Returns: ** Note
 **Since**: version 3.0.0
 **Throws**:
-  * : TypeError The input could not be parsed to a note
+  * coucou: TypeError The input could not be parsed to a note

 ### `.buildNoteArray(...)`